 • 1 lb purple-top turnips, peeled and cubed

-• 1 head of cabbage, cut into 6 wedges (leave the core intact)
+• 1 head green cabbage, cut into wedges (see notes)

 • Whole grain mustard, for serving